Work v. uni: what to expect

 What about your social life?

-Work: If you join a big school leaver programme or higher apprenticeship scheme, you’ll have a ready-made peer group of people of your own age – though you may be in different teams.
+Apprenticeship: If you join a big apprenticeship scheme, you’ll have a ready-made peer group of people of your own age – though you may be in different teams.
 You’re also likely to be spending time working with recent graduates as well as more senior staff.
 Big companies usually run a number of networks that employees can join and there may also be sports teams and other groups to sign up for.
 If you go out with colleagues after work on a Friday, you’ll know that you’ve earned it.

 Uni: You’ll be surrounded by undergraduates who have just finished school or gap years and who are also new to the university experience – so, plenty of potential for bonding and a buzzy social life.
 You’ll meet fellow students from a broad range of different backgrounds, including others who are studying your subject or who are involved in the same extracurricular activities.